 - Mobile Security Framework (MobSF)

-Use Updated Libraries
+7. Use Updated Libraries to Enhance Security

-Impose Access Policies
+8. Impose Access Policies to Enhance App Security

 Mobile app development must be in sync with the corporate policies of the organization’s IT administrators.
 Likewise, it should comply with the app stores in which it will be listed – including Google Play and the App Store.
 Also, by using secure frameworks, it’s possible to reduce the attack surface of your app.

-If you apply every strategy we’ve just gone through, it would be virtually impossible for a hacker to penetrate your app.
+In conclusion, if you apply every strategy we’ve just gone through, it would be virtually impossible for a hacker to penetrate your app.
 However, it is just as important to: